balena-io/pinejs/docs/CustomServerCode.md

 When provided the `users` and `apiKey` properties of this object will be used for permission checks (if they are null/undefined then it will default to guest user permissions).

-#### class PlatformAPI
+#### class PinejsClient
 This is a subclass of the resin-platform-api class, which supports the additional special `req` and `tx` properties on the query objects.
 The functionality of these properties match their counterparts on runURI.

 #### api
-This is an object containing keys of the api root and values that are an instance of PlatformApi for that api.
-The PlatformAPI instance also contains an additional `logger` property, which matches the interface of `console`, but which understands provided logging levels.
+This is an object containing keys of the api root and values that are an instance of PinejsClient for that api.
+The PinejsClient instance also contains an additional `logger` property, which matches the interface of `console`, but which understands provided logging levels.

 #### executeModel(tx, model[, callback])
 This is an alias for executeModels for the case of a single model.